 Director of Clinical Operations

-Leah (she/her) is a nurse-midwife and has spent her entire career in reproductive health, from her first job as a medical assistant at at a Planned Parenthood; to working as a labor and delivery nurse delivering babies and teaching nursing students; to running an independent abortion clinic in her state.
+Leah (she/her) is a nurse-midwife and has spent her entire career in reproductive health, from her first job as a health care assistant at a Planned Parenthood; to working as a labor and delivery nurse delivering babies and teaching nursing students; to running an independent abortion clinic in her state.
 With a deep research background, she also is a co-author on a direct-to-patient protocol released early in the COVID-19 pandemic to assist clinicians in providing care via telehealth and on the first large-scale research study in the US evaluating this protocol.
 Leah believes that any reason someone wants to have an abortion is the right reason and no one should ever have to explain or justify their decision about whether or when to have children.
-When she is not training clinicians and researching abortion, Leah loves spending time by the ocean, cooking, and being with her family.
+When she is not training clinicians and researching abortion, Leah loves being outdoors by the ocean, cooking, and being with her family.

 Patient Care Coordinator